 N.B.
 Occasionally the 'visit day' may be referred to as a 'UCAS day', 'interview day' or 'admission day'.

 If you are applying with a BTEC or Access qualification, you will need to take a maths test as part of the visit day.
 Please see the Maths Test FAQs (PDF, 209kB) for more information.

 Yes, you are expected to attend a visit day.

-You'll meet with either one of our academic staff, who'll talk to you about your application.
-They'll want to find out about your:
+You will meet with our academic staff who will discuss your application.
+They will want to find out about your:

-It's also an opportunity for you to ask questions, and find out more about the course, department, university and city.
+It is also an opportunity for you to ask questions, and find out more about the course, Department, University and city.

 Yes, we provide a selection of sandwiches at 13.15 along with hot and cold beverages.
 Please let us know in advance if you have any special dietary requirements as we are happy to cater for all.

-If you miss the coach, you can catch the number 8 or 9 bus which runs to the precinct every 10 minutes during the day.
+If you miss the coach, you can catch the number 8 or 9 bus which runs to the precinct every ten minutes during the day.

 The closest car park to the department is located at Trenchard Street.